- Chart

 Disclaimers:

-This analysis is for informational purposes only and does not constitute financial advice.
-Investors should conduct their own research and consult with a financial advisor before making any investment decisions.
+This information is for informational purposes only and should not be considered investment advice.
+ETF performance can vary, and past performance is not indicative of future results.
+Investors should consult with a qualified financial advisor before making any investment decisions.
+Market share data for niche ETFs can be approximate and subject to change.

 About Global X S&P 500® Catholic Values ETF